2026 Mental Health Service Scholarship

 - The candidate must fill out the form below with all necessary information

 - Please note that all essays will be checked for AI writing.
-If AI writing is deemed present in the essay, the application will be denied.
+If AI-generated writing is detected in the essay, the application will be denied.

 - The candidate must submit a transcript from their current school.
 First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school and the most recent official transcript from their prior school.
 High school students can submit proof of acceptance to their college or university.

-- Preference will be given to students from or attending the state’s secondary school.
+- Preference will be given to students either from or attending secondary school in the state.